dag/relvlast/docs/index.rst

 Now, we'll write the class for our application.
 We're using the "fullstack" base to get all the bells and whistles and some nice defaults.
-Our "virtual" root is simply a property, cached for each request, that reads a specific key in the real root object.
+Our "virtual" root is simply a property, cached for each request, that reads a specific key in the persistent mapping.
 We also scan the module to register the router and endpoint we'll add next.

 ::